 Mark Gurries' thoughts:

-Modern DCC ready locomotives have state of the art better detail, paint jobs, mechanical design, electrical pickup and lighting systems.
-DCC versions often include sound giving you a whole new dimension to your layout enjoyment.
-If one combines the locomotive budget with the DCC decoder budget, often you will get a much more rewarding experience the day you buy it and place it on the layout the same day and running it.
+Modern DCC-ready locomotives have state-of-the-art better detail, paint jobs, mechanical design, electrical pickup, and lighting systems.
+DCC versions often include sound, giving you a whole new dimension to your layout enjoyment.
+If one combines the locomotive budget with the DCC decoder budget, one will often get a much more rewarding experience the day you buy it and place it on the layout the same day and run it.
 This is your best option if you find yourself electrically challenged.